jmiddendo/BufferOverflow/README.md

-# BufferOverflow
+# VulnEx
-This repository is for Buffer Overflow Python scripts.
+This repository is for a Python-based vulnerability exploiter.
+The first iteration was a buffer overflow script for the SLMail application for that was written for the OSCP PWK course.
+The second iteration was a wrapper to call the exploits.
+More iterations are planned.